Why You Don’t Need Skin Protector for MacBook?

 In the past, using skin protectors was necessary for older MacBook models like the 2012 MacBook or 2016 MacBook Pro.

-However, as we enter 2023, Apple has perfected their industrial designs.
+However, now Apple has perfected their industrial designs.
 The new-age Apple MacBook comes equipped with modern technology that preserves display quality and prevents eye strain.

 It may sound like magic, but when Apple assures you, there’s no reason to doubt.